Every skilled poker player has the c-bet (short for “continuation bet”) in their arsenal.

 Hero checks.
 Button checks.

-It definitely makes sense to use K♥ Q♦ as a delayed c-bet on this board.
+It definitely makes sense to use as a delayed c-bet on this board, at least some of the time.
 It does do a good job blocking some of the button’s strong hands (KJ/QJ), but there are many other hands in our range that are more effective c-bet bluffs.
-Consider our preflop range:

-There are many hands in this range that have less showdown value and more playability on future streets than KQo.
-These include 98s, T8s, T9s, Q9s, QTs and even our KQs combos that have a backdoor flush draw.
-If we c-bet with these hands, plus an additional 12 combos of KQo, we run the risk of c-betting too many marginal holdings which makes our range vulnerable to raises.
+Specifically, there are many hands that have less showdown value and more playability on future streets than .
+These include flush draws, straight draws, some backdoor draws, and even our KQ combos that have a backdoor flush draw.

-Note: Going for a mixed frequency c-bet with KQo would be a decent play here, which I’m quite sure a solver would confirm.
+Going for a mixed frequency c-bet on the flop with would be a decent play here, which I’m quite sure a solver would confirm.
 That said, it’s fine to simplify your strategy and check every time.

 Example #2: Delay C-Betting with a Marginal Value Hand in a Multiway Pot